-- Schedule archaeological chance find training for Design-Builder's site personnel. - Ensure the drainage design has been reviewed for potential permit amendment requirements. - Work with the Design-Builder to obtain WSA Section 11 Permit amendment for the final drainage designs. - Review the Design-Builder's Environmental Work Plans. - Continue to monitor water quality of Recycled Concrete Aggregate Material runoff.
+- Schedule archaeological chance find training for the Design-Builder's site personnel. - Ensure the drainage design has been reviewed for potential permit amendment requirements. - Continue to work with the Design-Builder to obtain WSA Section 11 Permit amendment for the final drainage designs. - Review the Design-Builder's Environmental Work Plans. - Continue to monitor water quality of Recycled Concrete Aggregate Material runoff.